aayars/py-noisemaker/docs/composer.rst

 Preset authors should be able to specify a list of effects which get applied to each octave of noise.
 Historically, the per-octave effects in Noisemaker were constrained by hard-coded logic.
 In Composer Presets, authors may specify an arbitrary list of effects.

 Per-octave effects are modeled in each preset's ``octaves`` list, which specifies parameterized effects functions.
 Per-octave effect parameters may be defined in this list, or can be fed in from settings.
 Extending a preset inherits this list, allowing authors to append additional effects.
+Effects should be listed in the order to be applied.

 .. code-block:: python